11 Important Things Sex Ed Doesn’t Teach You About Being A Woman

 - You’ll need to overcome social programming passed down to you from a patriarchal past (and present) to create a healthy relationship with your sexuality.

 - That a woman’s sexuality is as unique as her fingerprint.
-Your sexual experiences may be different from what you are told about sex.
+Your sexual experiences and sexual attractions may be different from what you are told about sex.

 - What Sex Ed doesn’t teach you is that you’ll have to take extra steps in your life regarding your sexuality.
 That is if you want your sexual expression to be free from self-shame and shame projected onto you by others.
-For example, did you learn about the jade egg practice?
+For example, do you know about the jade egg practice?

 And even more about what Sex Ed doesn’t teach you…